jplandrain/djeclipse/README.md

 * Updated CFR from version 0.87 to version 0.88

 ##### 0.0.3 (2014-08-26)
 * Updated CFR from version 0.80 to version 0.87
 * Eclipse Update Site available on BinTray

 ##### 0.0.2
 * Updated CFR from version 0.38 to version 0.80
 * Added Eclipse 4.5 ("Eclipse Mars") profile

 ##### 0.0.1
 * This very unstable preliminary version integrates the CFR decompiler of [Lee Benfield](http://www.benf.org).

 Roadmap
 =======

-- Integrate the [JD Project](http://jd.benow.ca/) of Emmanuel Dupuy.
+- Java editor instead of a Text editor
-- Improve the usability.
+- Improve the usability: control the settings of the decompiler.

 Twitter
 =======